eodenyire/holberton-system_engineering-devops-24/0x00-shell_basics/README.md

-2-bring_me_home this file execute cd linux command without arguments 3-listfiles this file execute ls linux command with 2 argument l and A 4-listmorefiles this file execute ls linux command with 2 argument l and a 5-listfilesdigitonly this file execute ls linux command with 4 args l, a, n and --ignore
+2-bring_me_home this file execute cd linux command without arguments 3-listfiles this file execute ls linux command with 2 argument l and A 4-listmorefiles this file execute ls linux command with 2 argument l and a
+#fit 5-listfilesdigitonly this file execute ls linux command with 3 args l, n and --ignore
+6-firstdirectory this file execute mkdir linux command with 1 arg